One of Plymouth's finest surviving Victorian buildings, which could make a viable music or community venue, in an area

 - Wimperis & Arber

 - View in Theatres Database

 The Palace Theatre is a Victorian building of outstanding architectural quality.
 It was built for the Livermore Brothers to a design by Wimperis & Arber.
 Originally called the New Palace Theatre of Varieties, it played host to a multitude of acts.
 Externally, it is decorated with Art Nouveau tiles depicting scenes of the Spanish Armada.
 The nautical theme continues inside with plasterwork featuring ships’ lanterns, shields, swords, flags and wreaths.
 The Palace is not in a central location, but in an area targeted for regeneration.
-The city is well served with theatres, but the Palace could be viable as a live music venue or community venue including theatre.
+The city is well served with theatres, but the Palace could be viable as a music, community and live performance venue.